timeteam/timeteam.github.io/_posts/Non_fiction/2020-02-18-sviatoslav-richter.md

 > nauseated [and the city] utterly banal

+Not the responses of a normal human being.
 It is a compelling memoir to read, on account of the singular nature of Richter's genius (all his energies totally devoted to music with no time for trivial events such as the death of Stalin or the coming of World War II to Russia).
 And also for his the acute wit with which he delivers frank and often funny assessments of the many great musicians and composers he knew (Shostakovich, Prokofiev, Oistrakh, Gilels, von Karajan, Britten).

 The second ~200 pages is a transcript of Richter's  _On Music_ which are notes on concerts (his and others') and recordings over the years 1970-1995.
 This is followed by an exhaustive tabulation of Richter's vast number of performances from his first public recital in 1934 until his last concert 30 March 1995 (Haydn).
 Then there is a short chronology of major events in Richter's life.
 Thankfully there is a comprehensive index to make good use of the 2nd half of this irreplaceable volume.